-This was read at my reception as Junior Grand Warden of the Grand Lodge of Masons in Massachusetts.
+This was read at the reception of Michael Jarzabek as Junior Grand Warden of the Grand Lodge of Masons in Massachusetts.
 In addition to my reception it was the 200th Anniversary of the Hampden Lodge charter under which Brigham Lodge currently operates.

 The birth of our nation is tied to the history of Freemasonry and Freemasons in Springfield.

 The genesis of this might have been when Henry Knox traveled through the area on his legendary journey.